NeuroWinter/neurowinter.github.io/_posts/2025-12-15-The-Hunt-for-POS-Drivers-Continues-Your-Drivers-Are-in-Another-Castle.md

 3. New forensics skills - testdisk and photorec are now in my toolkit
 4. Negative signal is signal - Now I know to avoid professional IT liquidators

-### Where to Actually Hunt for Drivers

-Since dead drives didn't work, here's my new strategy:

-1. Vendor support sites with expired SSL certificates - They're usually abandoned but still host driver archives
-2. Archive.org snapshots of manufacturer websites - Especially companies that went bankrupt 2010-2015
-3. Sketchy driver aggregator sites - DriverGuide, DriverPack, etc. (scan everything in a VM first)
-4. GitHub repos of "all drivers ever" projects - Some enthusiasts mirror vendor catalogs
-5. Individual sellers on Trade Me/Craigslist - People who don't know/care about data sanitization
-6. Library Genesis and similar archives - Sometimes driver CDs get archived alongside repair manuals

-The lesson: Professional liquidators are your enemy in this game.
-You want the amateur the careless, the "just taking up space" seller.

 ### Next Steps

 The princess...er, drivers, are still out there.
 The scripts work the methodology is sound, I just need to find sellers who *aren't* doing their job properly.
 Time to try another world.